Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/data-pipeline/data_processing/nodes/add_data.md

 Parameters
 : **`all_contents_standardized`** (`dict[str, Callable[[], Any]]`):
 A dictionary where keys are content categories and values are functions that return dataframes of standardized content.
-Refer to the [Data Catalog](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/catalog.yml) for more information
+Refer to the [Data Catalog](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/catalog.yml) for more information.

 : **`missing_contents`** (`dict[str, Callable[[], Any]]`):
 A dictionary where keys are file paths and values are functions that load the content of text files.
-Refer to the [Data Catalog](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/catalog.yml) for more information
+Refer to the [Data Catalog](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/catalog.yml) for more information.

 : **`updated_urls`** (`dict[str, dict[int, str]]`):
 A dictionary where keys are content categories and values are dictionaries mapping the article IDs to updated URLs.
-This uses the `columns_to_keep` parameter from [`parameters_data_processing.yml`](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/parameters_data_processing.yml)
+This uses the `columns_to_keep` parameter from [`parameters_data_processing.yml`](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/parameters_data_processing.yml).

 Returns
+: **`all_contents_added`**:
-: Returns a set of parquet files corresponding to the content categories.
+Returns a set of parquet files corresponding to the content categories.
 These files are saved at `data/02_intermediate/all_contents_added`.
 Refer to the `all_contents_added` key in the [Data Catalog](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/conf/base/catalog.yml)

 Note
 : Some articles will be flagged from removal before extraction.
 Refer to the `flag_articles_to_remove_before_extraction` function in [`utils.py`](https://github.com/Synapxe-DNA/healthhub-content-optimization/blob/main/content-optimization/src/content_optimization/pipelines/data_processing/utils.py) for more information.